-- A. This figure assumes the command byte has previously been programmed with 00h. - B. Transfer of data can be stopped at any moment by a Stop condition. - C. This figure eliminates the command byte transfer, a restart, and slave address call between the initial slave address call and actual data transfer from P port.
-See Figure 26 for these details.
+- A. Transfer of data can be stopped at any time by a Stop condition.
+When this occurs, data present at the latest acknowledge phase is valid (output mode).
+It is assumed that the command byte previously has been set to 00 (read Input Port register). - B. This figure eliminates the command byte transfer, a restart, and slave address call between the initial slave address call and actual data transfer from the P port (see Figure 26 for these details).

 Figure 27.
-Read From Input Port Register
+Read Input Port Register, Scenario 1